-- Information about who criminals communicate with in chat rooms, by email and via social media.
-This can provide insights about other potential hackers that you should keep on your radar.
+- The information about who criminals communicate within chat rooms, by email, and via social media.
+That can provide insights about other potential hackers that you should keep on your radar.

 - Examining log data after an incident occurred can allow you to reverse-engineer a TTP security breach, thereby furnishing you with valuable intelligence that you can use to avoid or mitigate future issues.

-Now that you have gained a better understanding as to what is TTPs, you may be wondering just where you and your security team can find them.
+Now that you have gained a better understanding of TTPs, you may be wondering where you and your security team can find them.
 Identifying TTPs involves an investment of time and resources, but it definitely can be done.
 Some common places to search for them are the following:

 - Open Source Intelligence (OSINT) refers to data to be found throughout the internet using low-cost, sharable platforms.
-Ideally, you should opt for one that will help you to prioritize the massive quantities of data it provides.
+Ideally, it would help if you opted for one to prioritize the massive quantities of data it provides.

 - Use your company’s darknets to lure attackers.
 These are parts of your network that have no traffic and that you are not using.
 For that very reason, they become attractive to criminals looking for ways to breach your defenses.
 Implement procedures to monitor these segments of your network for sudden changes that could signal an infiltration in progress.

 - Telemetry.
-This is the collective name for all of the data and measurements that flow throughout your network into a receiving device.
-It usually consists of scanning results, uploads, downloads, traffic flow and more.
+That is the collective name for all data and measurements flowing throughout your network into a receiving device.
+It usually consists of scanning results, uploads, downloads, traffic flow, and more.
 Verifiable and easy to interpret by skilled security personnel, this data can help with immediate incident detection.

 - Scanning for threats and crawling around the internet to catalog information that can be analyzed and categorized.
 This low-cost, information-rich strategy is a slow but effective and proactive threat intelligence tool.

 - Human intelligence or closed source relations.
-This method involves under-cover “spying” techniques that security operatives use to gain access to closed forums, servers and communities.
+This method involves under-cover “spying” techniques that security operatives use to access closed forums, servers, and communities.

-Mounting a cyber security defense that considers TTPs can help your company to gain the upper hand against a wide array of threats.
-TrustNet will help you to put your security focus on TTPs, that way your operation has a better chance of avoiding the next big breach.
+Mounting a cyber security defense that considers TTPs can help your company gain the upper hand against a wide array of threats.